GeoscienceAustralia/sira/docs/source/index.rst

 Welcome to SIFRA documentation
 ******************************

+Version: |release|

 SIFRA stands for **System for Infrastructure Facility Resilience Analysis**.
 SIFRA comprises a method and software tools that provide a framework for simulating the fragility of infrastructure facilities to natural hazards, based on assessment of the fragilities and configuration of components that comprises the facility.
 Currently the system is designed to work with earthquake hazards only.
+SIFRA was developed in `Geoscience Australia (GA) <http://www.ga.gov.au/>`_ in support of the agency's vision to contribute to enhancing the resilience of communities in Australia and its region.

-The following are some key features of this tool:
+The following are some key features of SIFRA:

 - *Written in Python*: It is written in Python, and there is no dependency on proprietary tools.
 It should run on OS X, Windows, and